Your Website Platform Doesn't Matter.

 Well... the list is endless…

-- Website users want to find sharable content that makes them look good
+Website users want to find shareable content that makes them look good

 I mean really take a pause for the cause here and think about this concept.
 We have become so used to the internet that many of us fall into this mindset that people are on there “just because”.
 Well, “just because” the internet has infiltrated every new device in your home, does not mean that people are just randomly floating about in the void that is The Land of the Dub Dub Dub (www).